BurgerWu/airflow_covid19_tw/README.md

 Here is the screen shot of the webpage that visualized data acquired from this project
 <img src='images/homepage.png'>

+You are welcome to visit the full integration using docker-compose at this <a href='https://github.com/BurgerWu/Covid19_Taiwan_Dashboard_Docker_Compose'>repository</a>

 ## Acknowledgement
 Special thanks to Taiwan Center of Disease Control and National Center for High-performance Computing for providing high quality and reliable source data for this porject.